 Protecting your creative work is a quintessential ideal to having full ownership of your work.
 Currently, fraudsters are using other people’s work to earn a living.
 With the increasing number of netizens worldwide, no one cares about copyright laws, which are enacted to protect artists, writers, and authors’ work.

 However, the U.S copyright ACT of 1970 was established to safeguard creative works from unauthenticated use or violation of copyright laws.
-Nonetheless, the federal law, on the other hand, forbids an individual from copying, modifying, displaying, publishing, transmitting, or otherwise utilizing the original content of others for your monetary gains.
+Nonetheless, federal law, on the other hand, forbids an individual from copying, modifying, displaying, publishing, transmitting, or otherwise utilizing the original content of others for monetary gains.
 Despite all this, people are still infringing the laws intentionally.

 How do you avoid copyright infringement?
 This is one of the million-dollar questions perturbing internet users.
 At the same time, there is a stereotype hovering that creative works which are published on the web are not under copyright laws.
 Thus, individuals and even big companies attempt to use some of the published work online for their casual benefits.

-As much as creative works have inundated over the internet doesn’t necessarily imply they are free to share, copy or adapt for your use.
+As much as creative works have inundated the internet doesn’t necessarily imply they are free to share, copy or adapt for your use.
 You must treat any work found on the internet, which doesn’t belong to you in a pristine manner because they are all subjected to copyright laws to avoid law infringement.